St Mary's College, Wallasey

-St Mary's Catholic College (SMC) is a Catholic secondary school located in Wallasey, Wirral, in North West England.
+St Mary's Catholic College (SMC) is a Roman Catholic secondary school and sixth form with academy status in Wallasey, Wirral, in North West England.
 St Mary's is one of four Catholic secondary schools in the Metropolitan Borough of Wirral.
 The others are St Anselm's College, St John Plessington Catholic College and Upton Hall School FCJ.

-St Mary's is a Roman Catholic secondary school and sixth form with academy status (since November 2016) located in Wallasey, Wirral, England.

-St Mary's Catholic College (SMC) is part of St John Plessington Catholic College (SJP) and works in very close relationship to further both schools.
+St Mary's Catholic College (SMC) is part of St John Plessington Catholic College (SJP) and works in close relationship to further both schools.

-Pastoral care

-There are numerous pastoral systems in place in SMC which care for a student's college life.
-The two most notable pastoral system are the form and year-group systems.
-Each year-group comprises eight forms which are each named after one of the forty Catholic martyrs of England and Wales and then divided up into two half- year groups named Alpha and Beta.
-These eight forms are: